yallie/pg_global_temp_tables/README.md

 Porting large Oracle application relying on many temporary tables can be cumbersome:

-* Oracle queries may use `SCHEMA.TABLE` notion for temporary tables, which is not allowed in Postgres.
-We can omit `SCHEMA` if it's the same as the current user, but we are still likely to have queries that reference other schemata.
+* Oracle queries may use `schema.table` notation for temporary tables, which is not allowed in Postgres.
+We can omit `schema` if it's the same as the current user, but we are still likely to have queries that reference other schemata.
 * Postgres requires that each temporary table is created within the same session or transaction before it is accessed.

-It gets worse if the application is supposed to work with both Postgres and Oracle, so we can't just fix the queries and litter the code with lots of `CREATE TEMPORARY TABLE` statement.
+It gets worse if the application is supposed to work with both Postgres and Oracle, so we can't just fix the queries and litter the code with lots of `create temporary table` statement.

 # Enter pg_global_temp_tables